-I have noticed that Leon has been becoming weaker in his back legs and it may be close to the time he has outlived his ability to breed, but I plan to try him with another doe in a few days.
+I have noticed that Leon has been becoming weaker in his back legs, and it may be close to the time he has outlived his ability to breed, but I plan to try him with another doe in a few days.
 I have considered using carpet or a rubber mat to help him have the traction he needs.
-I have been noticing this weakness for some time, but he was able to breed Hannah's doe about six weeks ago when he won BOB at the Southern Pride show.
+I have been noticing this weakness for some time, but he was able to breed about six weeks ago when he won BOB at the Southern Pride show.
 So, I think he still has some good days, but yesterday was a bad one.

 I truly have fallen in love with that old buck.
 Even though I have had him only since August, he is like the patriarch grandfather of my rabbitry.
 I am still hoping to get a few more breedings out of him.